-Selling property as an executor is a little bit different from the usual sales process and understandably can be very stressful for many vendors but you can relax as the team here at Church Robinson are specialists in handling probate sales, and we appreciate the emotional and legal complications, and will walk you through every part of the process.
+Selling probate property as an executor is a little bit different from the usual sales process and understandably can be very stressful for many vendors.
+Here at Jones Robinson Estate Agents, we are specialists in handling probate property sales, and we appreciate the emotional and legal complications, and will walk you through every part of the process.

 At this stage, you should also check the property’s title.
 You should be able to do this with the Land Registry.
 You should ask your solicitor to find out if there are any restrictions on the property.